cjdelisle/cjdns/README.md

 #### *Networking Reinvented*

 Cjdns implements an encrypted IPv6 network using public-key cryptography for address allocation and a distributed hash table for routing.
-This provides near-zero-configuration networking, and prevents many of the security and scalability issues that plague existing networks.
+This providesmkdir near-zero-configuration networking, and prevents many of the security and scalability issues that plague existing networks.